Citroën C3 Picasso: Engines

-When equipped with the 1.6-litre VTi engine, the C3 Picasso Exclusive and VTR+ models are capable of a top speed of 117 mi/h in 10.6 seconds and 120 bhp.
+When equipped with the 1.6-litre VTi engine, the C3 Picasso Exclusive and VTR+ models are capable of a top speed of 117 mi/h and 0-60 mi/h in 10.6 seconds, sporting 120 bhp.
 This 1.6-litre and a smaller 1.4-litre VTi petrol engine, were developed by PSA Peugeot Citroën and BMW, along with a 1.6 L diesel engine and the two 1.6 L HDi Airdream engines.
 Every model came with a 5-speed manual gearbox until 2011, when 6-speed manual and automatic (EGS6) manual versions were introduced, along with an eco-friendly start-stop system and regenerative braking technology in certain models, notably the Exclusive and Tendance models for the German market.
 According to Citroën, these two new features reduce emissions significantly and their introduction coincided with the release of a higher specification Airdream engine, the European emission standards (Euro 5) carbon dioxide emissions limits were lowered and the addition of low-rolling resistance tyres were added to the entire range.
 The tyres are specially designed to minimize wasted energy when the tyre rolls and have been estimated by the California Energy Commission to save 1.5–4.5% of fuel in a typical car.

 At first, Citroën decided not to offer their new automatic EGS6 gearbox version in the UK due to the unfavourable exchange rate and costs, although this changed after a small number were privately imported for insurance classification purposes.
 The EGS6 gearbox became an option for the 1.6 L VTi engine models shortly after.

 Starting with June 2015 production, Citroën replaced the older petrol engines with a 1.2-litre Pure Tech 110 motor.
 This new 3 cylinder 110 hp engine is paired with 5 speed manual transmission.
 CO_{2} emissions are 115 g/km.
 A 73 kW BlueHDi 100 diesel coupled to a 5 speed manual transmission replaced the earlier offerings.
 The EGS6 automatic transmission is no longer available.

 The complete vehicle lineup includes multiple models and engine configurations, all with different specifications and tuning: